JANUARY 5, 1965 (EP. #167)

 SEPTEMBER 9, 1965 (EP. #340)

-Eric visited Laura, who concluded that she had forced Ken out of her life by refusing to forgive his affair with Janet.
+Eric was perplexed by Laura's relaxed mood and considered Laura's conclusions that she forced Ken out of her life by not forgiving his affair as self-deception.
+Laura lashed out at Eric when she insisted he can't fathom her despair, loneliness, and lack of hope.
 Ken told Janet he's leaving town for six weeks and promised he'll be single once he returns.
-Janet blamed herself for ruining Ken and Laura's marriage, then considered the measures Ken is taking to get a divorce were cold-blooded.
+Janet blamed herself for ruining Ken and Laura's marriage, then opined that the measures Ken is taking to get a divorce were cold-blooded.
+Laura downed the twenty five pills she's been saving with alcohol.

 SEPTEMBER 10, 1965 (EP. #341)